hmcoding/zaxbys/README.md

 # project3
 FAT32 Filesystem

-Group Member's & Division of Labor:
+Group Member's:
 	- Holly Culver
 	- Abigail Perry
 	- Hunter Davis

+Division of Labor:
+We all worked together on each portion of the project.

 Contents:
 	- Readme